Benjamin20771/ITAdmin/README.md

 Since these are different streets (networks), they can't talk to each other without a method of travel, which is routing!!

+### Ninja RMM

+Ninja is the primary tool/dashboard for IT Analysts, essentially a catch-all dashboard for viewing client & organization devices and resolving Support Tickets submitted by both fellow LC members & clients in need.

+Splashtop is a way to remote into devices/environments.
+This is useful because it’s a way to get into a device without being at the location.
+You would also have access to multiple devices making it more efficient and faster.

+Example:
+If someone submitted a support ticket asking for a password reset, how would you resolve that ticket?
+You must provide them with the password, but would you make any parameters such as an expiration after the first use?

+Answer: I would first respond by giving a randomly generated password to their account and then checking the required ‘change upon signing in’ setting that is usually provided.

 ### Leahy Center Infrastructure

 ![big-image](https://github.com/user-attachments/assets/291da51e-124f-4dfc-b564-155ee1bb396d)

 Summary:

 AD-01 & AD-02: Active Directory / Main servers.
-Your accounts are synced up to these, and password resets, account lockouts, so many things come from these.
+Your accounts are synced up to these, and password resets, account lockouts, and so many things come from these.

 DHCP-01 & DHCP-02: Assigns computers DHCP IP addresses based on a standard that we set.
 MAC Address filtering is also running on these.

 Neptune: An SQL database server for many apps in our network.

 Poseidon: A web server for multiple websites we host internally (such as the LC Homepage).
 These cannot be accessed from outside of the Leahy Center's network without a VPN.
 Mediawiki: This will be where all of LC's documentation is hosted and also accessed.
 If you are unsure of something, it is most likely on Mediawiki.
-You have permission to add pages, but check to make sure if what you are about to add is already there or not.
+You have permission to add pages, but check to make sure that what you are about to add is already there or not.

 TPM: This is our password manager, it has 2FA (two-factor authentication).
 If you need a device's credentials or need to remotely log into a VM, it's most likely on there